rnaveensrinivas/git/progit/02-Git-Basics.md

   $ git rm --cached README
   ```

-- This removes the file from Git’s tracking but keeps it in your working directory.
+- This removes the file from Git's tracking but keeps it in your working directory.
 - Makes the file **untracked**.

 **Removing Multiple Files Using Globs:**